 And this text field: “RID author statement about disagreement”.

-c) After the RID disposition process is over, the database is “locked” into display mode only.
-Procedurally the RID database will be locked by the secretariat swhen (A) requested by the Overall RID coordinator, (B) directed by the CESG, or (C) the document is submitted for a CESG or CMC poll which is based on completion of the RID process.
+c) After the RID disposition process is over and after it is requested, the database is “locked” into display mode only.
+Procedurally the RID database will be locked by the Secretariat when (A) requested by the Overall RID coordinator, (B) directed by the CESG, or (C) the document is submitted for a CESG or CMC poll which is based on completion of the RID process.

 d) If some additional changes are to be made to the database, the Secretariat, with approval from one of the CESG co-chairs, can “unlock” the RID database and allow modifications (for example, from “RID Author allows closure with registered disagreement” to “RID Author agrees with disposition”).